illikainen/ossaudit/README.md

   --token TEXT         Token for authentication.
   --column TEXT        Column to show (can be specified multiple times).
-                       [default: name, version, title] --ignore-id TEXT     Ignore a vulnerability by ID (can be specified multiple times).
+                       [default: name, version, title] --ignore-id TEXT     Ignore a vulnerability by Sonatype ID or CVE (can be specified multiple times).
   --help               Show this message and exit.
 ```